 Saving for retirement

 It’s time to play the long game.
 Long-term financial goals keep your eye on the prize.
 If your dream is to work less or retire on a beach somewhere, then now is the time to start saving for it.
-If you haven’t done it already, set up a retirement account, such as a 401(k) or an IRA.
+If you haven’t done it already, set up a retirement plan, such as a 401(k) or an IRA.

 As you begin to save for retirement, you’ll see what compound interest can do to the money you’re stashing away.
 As you watch this money grow, you can feel confident knowing you’re working toward being financially secure for the rest of your life.